MARKET SNAPSHOT: Stock Market Climbs To Records As Financials Rally On Rising Bond Yields

 A weaker dollar can be a boon for multinational companies offering products and services abroad.

 Mnuchin's comments also helped push yields in the yield on the 10-year Treasury note higher because a weaker dollar can undercut appetite for government paper.
+The 10-year yield was at 2.66% in recent trade, its highet since April 2014.
 However, rising yields help bolster the businesses of financial firms, lifting interest income.

 What are strategists saying?